symfony/symfony-docs/lock.rst

 When a program runs concurrently, some parts of code that modify shared resources should not be accessed by multiple processes at the same time.
-Symfony's :doc:`Lock component </components/lock>` provides a locking mechanism to ensure that only one process is running the critical section of code at any point of time to prevent race conditions from happening.
+Symfony's :doc:`Lock component </components/lock>` provides a locking mechanism to ensure that only one process is running the critical section of code at any point in time to prevent race conditions from happening.

 The following example shows a typical usage of the lock::